-Although the Secure Horizons plans are popular, the plans have been retired and rebranded into the AARP Medicare Complete.
-There are a few areas where you may still see the Secure Horizons name, as UnitedHealthcare is still in the process of rebranding.
+Although their plans are popular, they have been retired and rebranded into the AARP Medicare Complete.
+You may still see the Secure Horizons name in a few areas, as UnitedHealthcare is still rebranding.

 The AARP Medicare Complete plans are the same coverage, and care members have learned to trust their healthcare.

 Secure Horizons used to offer a range of Supplement Medicare plans.
-The plans offered vary from state to state and were a part of UnitedHealthgroup.
-Secure Horizons plans included Medicare Supplement plans (Medigap), Medicare Advantage Plans (MA or MAPD), and Medicare Part D (PDP plans).
+The plans offered vary from state to state and were a part of the UnitedHealth Group.
+Secure Horizons plans included Medicare Supplement plans (Medigap), Medicare Advantage plans, and Medicare Part D.

 Medicare Supplement plans are secondary coverage to your Medicare Part A and Medicare Part B and help pay your cost-share portion.